github-felipe-caputo/openglframework/README.md

 - A Vertex and Fragment shader "reader".
 - A Shape creator with a few primitives such as cube, cylinder and sphere.
+- An .obj loader, for vertices, textures and normals.
 - Some simple transformations (translation, rotation, scaling).
 - Phong Illumination implementation.
 - Camera manipulation.